unik-name/wordpress-unikname/readme.txt

 This plugin is incompatible to "Super Socializer" plugin, from Heateor.

 == Description ==
-[Unikname Connect](https://www.unikname.com/unikname-connect/) is the next-gen strong authentication solution with multi-factors that strengthens the security of your WordPress or WooCommerce website.
+[Unikname Connect](https://www.unikname.com/unikname-connect/) is the next-gen strong authentication solution with multi-factors and without password that strengthens the security of your WordPress or WooCommerce website.

-It secures your connections, these of your administrators and/or customers, and enables instant access to your website, through the use of a personal id: the @unikname.
+It secures your admin and user's connections and enables instant access to your website, through the use of a personal id: the @unikname.

-It is easy to use thanks too passwordless.

 -----------------------------------------------------
 # Description en Français plus bas